12 Virtual Assistant Website Examples That Win Clients and Build Trust (2026)

 Prialto is the only site in this list that leads with a compliance credential: SOC 2 Type-2 certification.
 For a company handling executive communications and financial data, that badge answers the security question before you even think to ask it.

-No phone number visible on the homepage.
-For a company targeting enterprise clients, that’s a miss.
+The weakness is accessibility.
+No phone number visible on the homepage, which is a miss for a company targeting enterprise clients.

 Time Etc